OfficialPixelBrush/beta-wiki/CONTRIBUTING.md

 ---

 # Contributing
 There are many ways in which anyone can contribute to the wiki.
+[Look at the repository on Github](https://github.com/OfficialPixelBrush/beta-wiki/)!

 ## Confirming existing information
 Simply double, triple or quintupple checking that all information presented on the wiki is factully correct is a huge help.
 Small oversights and errors can slip through easily, so people just making sure everything's right is a huge help!
-If you find anything that's wrong, either fix it yourself by making a [Pull Request](#pull-request) or filing an [issue on the GitHub](https://github.com/OfficialPixelBrush/beta-wiki/issues/new) so someone else can fix it.
+If you find anything that's wrong, either fix it yourself by making a [Pull Request](#pull-request) or filing an [issue on the GitHub](https://github.com/OfficialPixelBrush/beta-wiki/issues) so someone else can fix it.

 ## Fixing issues
 If you [find an issue on GitHub](https://github.com/OfficialPixelBrush/beta-wiki/issues) that strikes your fancy, or you think you can resolve, please do so!